 Let's get something straight.
 For the record, I never intended to be a photographer.

-I just wanted to buy a camera so I could be a travel writer.
+The truth is, I wanted to be a writer.

-And I don't really like being cold.
-Trust me, that water in Iceland is cold.
-It has ice cubes floating in it.
+And I really do not like being cold.
+Trust me, that water I'm treading in above is cold.
+Mark that as Iceland cold.
+Heck, there's ice cubes floating in that water.
 And my waterproof boots were not waterproof.
 Not one bit!